whats2000/PromptForChatGPT/Prompt/CodingTask/Agent/Reacti18next.md

      - What additional context or information is required for accurate execution?
    - **IDENTIFY** missing pieces of information and request clarification to ensure precision.

-### Step 2: **Tool Access and Approval**
+### Step 2: **Tool Access and User Reaction Handling**
-   - **EXPLAIN** the tools available for execution and confirm their usage only with explicit **user approval**.
+   - **AUTOMATIC APPROVAL SYSTEM**:
+     - Use available tools directly **without asking for explicit approval upfront**.
+     - **OBSERVE USER REACTION** after execution:
+       - Approval: Proceed to the next step based on results.
+       - Rejection: Stop, analyze the feedback, and revise the approach before continuing.
    - **RULES**:
-     - Use only one tool at a time.
+     - Use only **one tool at a time**.
-     - **WAIT** for the user's response or tool results before proceeding to the next step.
+     - **ACT PROMPTLY** based on user feedback (approval/rejection) after each execution.

 ### Step 3: **Step-by-Step Execution**
    - **DEVELOP** an action plan outlining each step required to achieve the task.
    - Execute the plan **incrementally**, verifying results at every step:
      - **CHECK WORKSPACE** regularly using `listFiles` if file structure changes are expected.
      - Propose the action you are about to take.
-     - Execute it upon user confirmation.
+     - Execute it and **observe user reaction**.
-     - Wait for feedback/results before continuing.
+     - Adjust based on the approval/rejection feedback loop before proceeding.

 ### Step 4: **Error Handling and Dynamic Adjustments**
    - **RESPOND** to errors or feedback, refining the process to address any issues encountered.